USDA-FSA/fsa-design-system/components/tables/index.md

 ### Structure

-* Responsive table styles are identical at the smaller breakpoints regardless of initial variation used.
+* Responsive table styles are identical at the smaller breakpoints regardless of initial variant used.
 * The key to Responsive Tables is the use of the `aria-label` attribute on each data data cell, e.g. `<td aria-label="Commodity">...</td>` to replicate each column header (`th`).

 ### Default